Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

+While the full-arc ng1 solution yields well-constrained NGA parameters, the split-arc solutions show substantially enlarged uncertainties and reduced stability (cf. Table~\ref{tab:orbfits}).
+In particular, the values of $A_1$ are inconsistent with that of the full-arc solution; $A_2$ becomes poorly constrained; $A_3$ is inconsistent between the pre- and post-perihelion solutions and with the full-arc solution.
+Overall, the degraded precision and the emergence of inter-solution discrepancies indicate that the split-arc configurations are significantly more sensitive to mutual parameter correlations and residual observational biases than the full-arc fit (see also the discussion in Section~\ref{deweight_sensitivity} below).
+Another possibility is that the discrepancies in the NGA parameters derived from the split-arc solutions reflect a degree of asymmetry not captured by the standard symmetric formulation \citep{Krolikowska_Dybczynski:2013}, or, more generally, the limitations inherent in assuming constant NGA parameters over the full observational arc.

+Motivated by the results of the split-arc orbit fits, we fitted the data with the ng2 model, which introduces the delay parameter $DT$ as an additional degree of freedom.
+This model yields a statistically significant delay of several days in the peak outgassing, providing independent support for the NGA asymmetry suggested by the split-arc solutions.
+As in the full-dataset ng1 case, however, the relatively small formal uncertainties do not exclude the presence of systematic biases affecting the inferred NGA parameters.

+In all three panels of Figure~\ref{fig:residuals}, the distribution of residuals for the validation sample follows a qualitatively similar pattern to that of the fitted sample and, quantitatively, its RMS is only moderately larger.
+These features indicate that the orbital solutions derived from the fitted dataset are satisfactorily robust, and also provide a reasonable match to the validation data.

+Among the Tier 2 observations included in the fit, approximately 31\% are rejected as outliers in the gr0 solution; this fraction decreases to about 20\% for both the ng1 and ng2 solutions.
+This substantial reduction in the rejection fraction relative to the gravity-only model indicates that the non-gravitational models provide a significantly better representation of the observations.
+It also suggests that using observer-provided uncertainties (i.e., without inflation) for Tier 2 observations is appropriate in this context.
+Tier 3 observations, on the other hand, are almost never rejected ($< 0.1\%$ in all cases), but their contribution to the fit is already reduced through the inflation of their reported uncertainties.

-In conclusion, while including symmetric NGA in the dynamical model significantly improves the fit relative to a purely gravitational model, the discrepancy between the pre- and post-perihelion solutions suggests that a symmetric formulation may be incomplete.
-We note that the inferred NGA, particularly $A_1$ and $A_2$, may be subject to significant systematic variations if non-symmetric outgassing effects are present.
-The issue of the dynamical effects of an asymmetry in the cometary activity of \trei{} is explored further using a different approach in Section~\ref{asymm}.
+In summary, including symmetric NGA significantly improves the fit relative to a purely gravitational model.
+However, the discrepancy between pre- and post-perihelion solutions, and the improvement of the fit obtained with the delayed peak NGA model, indicate that a symmetric formulation may be incomplete.
+The inferred NGA parameters may therefore be affected by systematic variations arising from asymmetric outgassing.
+The dynamical consequences of such asymmetry for \trei{} are examined further in Section~\ref{asymm}.